 Prepare Your Cookware and Appliances

 Some types of cookware and appliances produce less smoke than others, which makes them ideal for avoiding a smoky kitchen.
 Non-stick frying pans, for example, eliminate the need for excess oil, which then prevents the production of smoke.
 Using a lid for skillets, pots, and pans is also advisable since lids prevent smoke and steam from escaping.
-And since the lid traps the heat, food will cook faster.
+And since the lid traps the heat, food will cook faster without having to increase the temperature.

-If you’re using cookware such as cast iron pans, woks, or regular frying pans, you should consider seasoning them to create a layer that’s similar to non-stick pans.
+If you’re using cookware such as cast iron pans or woks, you should consider seasoning them to create a layer that’s similar to non-stick pans.
 Creating that non-stick surface keeps the pan from rusting and encourages polymerization—a process in which fat is heated at a high temperature until it forms a hard surface on the pan that serves as a protective coating.

 As a rule of thumb, you should season your cookware with oils that have a higher smoke point than the temperature you intend to cook at.
 If you absolutely must use low smoke-point oils, make sure that you keep cooling the pan to mitigate extra heat.
 Some experts also suggest adding water to the pan before grilling high-fat ingredients to cool it down.